 The long-term goal of the Optimus workflow is to support any 3 prime single cell transcriptomics assay selected by the HCA project.
 Using the correct modularity, we hope to grow a generic pipeline that has specific modules to address differences in assays, while leveraging common code where steps of the assays are the same.
 We offer this as a community resource for community development and improvement.
-The first assay this workflow supports is the 10x v2 (and v3) gene expression assay.
+The first assay this workflow supports is the 10x v2 and v3 gene expression assay.
+Optimus has been validated for analyzing both human and mouse data sets.

 The introduction of droplet-based technologies such as inDrop (Klein, et al., 2015) and Drop-seq (Macosko, et al., 2015) moved the throughput of a single-cell RNA sequencing experiment from hundreds to thousands of cells.
 Technology developed by 10x Genomics further increased throughput to hundreds of thousands of cells and has opened up the possibility of creating datasets for millions of cells.
 Common among many of the single cell transcriptomics high-throughput technologies is the use of: